zahid58/zahid58.github.io/pages/research.md

 <h2><b>Research</b> Experience</h2>
 </div>
 <hr/>
-<h7 style="text-align: justify;">My research interests include <b>Computer Vision</b>, <b>Machine Learning</b> and their <b>real-world applications</b>.
-Specifically, I am interested in human behavior analysis, activity recognition and their application in video surveillance.
-My final year undergraduate thesis was on "Automatic detection of violence from surveillance footage" (Published in IJCNN 2021).
-During this time, I got to explore the impactful and diverse field of Vision.
+<h7 style="text-align: justify;">My research interests lie in the domain of <b>Computer Vision</b>, <b>Machine Learning</b> and their <b>real-world applications</b>.
+I am particularly interested in human behavior and activity recognition, object detection and video understanding.
+Since my final year undergraduate thesis on "Automatic Violence Detection from Surveillance Footage" (Published in IJCNN 2021), I am exploring the diverse and impactful research are of Computer Vision.
 I intend to produce more works in this field.</h7>
 <br/>
 <br/>